David Howell (chess player)

 David Wei Liang Howell (born 14 November 1990) is an English chess grandmaster and commentator.
-A three-time British champion (2009, 2013 and 2014), he holds the record for being the youngest British person to achieve the title of Grandmaster, earned at the age of 16.
+A three-time British champion (2009, 2013 and 2014), he is also the second youngest British person to achieve the title of Grandmaster, earned at the age of 16.

 Early life

-Howell was born in Eastbourne to Angeline (originally from Singapore) and Martin Howell.
+Howell was born in Eastbourne to Angeline (originally from Singapore) and Dr Martin Howell.
 He has a younger sister and lives with his family in Seaford, East Sussex.

 Career

 1998–2007: Chess prodigy to Grandmaster

 Howell has been playing chess since the age of five years and eight months, following his father's purchase of a second-hand chess set at a jumble sale.
 He quickly learned to defeat his father and soon came to the attention of the Sussex Junior Chess Association, where he received tuition from a number of established county players.
 He progressed rapidly and became the British champion in the age categories Under 8, Under 9 and Under 10.

 In August 1999, Howell became famous internationally when he broke the world record for the youngest player to have defeated a Grandmaster in an official game.
-Aged 8, he defeated John Nunn in a blitz game at the Mind Sports Olympiad.
-Howell still holds this record.
-He is also the youngest player in the world to have qualified to compete in a national chess championship, taking part in the British Chess Championship in August 2000.
+Aged eight, he defeated John Nunn in a blitz game at the Mind Sports Olympiad.
+Howell held this record till 2024.
+He was the youngest player in the world to have qualified to compete in a national chess championship, taking part in the British Chess Championship in August 2000.
 He came fourth in the Player of the Year ballot held by the British Chess Federation during 2000.

 In 2001, Howell came joint first at the European Youth Chess Championships in the Under 12 category and joint second at the World Youth Chess Championships in the same category.
 In the Hastings Challengers tournament in January 2001, Howell became the youngest ever British player to defeat a grandmaster at classical time controls when he beat Colin McNab.

 In March 2002, Howell drew the last of four games with the Einstein Group World Champion, Vladimir Kramnik, becoming the youngest player in the world to score against a reigning world chess champion in an organized chess match.
 The resulting publicity led to articles in all the main British national newspapers and appearances on CBBC, Channel 4 News, and Richard & Judy.